gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 Jack London died in 1916.
 He was forty years old.

-The official cause was uremic poisoning — kidney failure.
+The official cause was uremic poisoning, kidney failure.
 Many scholars believe it was a deliberate overdose of morphine.

 He had achieved everything Martin Eden achieved.